What Booth Size do I need for my Guard Booth and Security Team?

 - Choose a booth that is large enough to house the people and equipment that you need.

-Every organization has different needs, so think through how many guards will use your booth and what will be stored in the booth.
+Every organization has different needs, so basing your decision on standard size of security room is not prudent.
+Rather, think through how many guards will use your booth and what will be stored in the booth.
 If you plan to fill your shack with computer screens, video monitors, walkie-talkies and more, you might need a bit more space than a single guard with a clipboard does.

 - Select a booth that is small enough to fit into the space that you have available.

-Take into consideration where you will place your booth and how much space you have.
+Take security guard room dimensions into consideration and decide where you will place your booth and how much space you have.
 If you are guarding a small building with a very small parking lot, then a 4×4 booth might suit you best.
 If you need to fit the booth between some trees or even put it inside on a warehouse floor, you might need a small footprint.
 But if you have multiple guards watching a large construction site, a more visible and larger building might be a better choice.

 - Consider a booth that is sized to be fixed or mobile, depending upon your needs.